-- · Loan and Security Agreement among Hydrofarm Holdings, LLC, Hydrofarm, LLC, EHH Holdings, LLC ("EHH"), SunBlaster LLC ("SunBlaster"), SunBlaster Holdings ULC ("SunBlaster ULC"), Eddi's Wholesale Garden Supplies, Ltd. ("EWGS" and, together with SunBlaster ULC, the "Canadian Borrowers") and Hydrofarm Canada, LLC ("Hydrofarm Canada") (collectively, the "Subsidiary Obligors"), and Encina Business Credit, LLC ("Encina"), as agent, and the other lenders party thereto, and (as amended and restated to date, the "Encina Credit Facility").
-The Encina Credit Facility provides for revolving borrowings under an asset-based loan commitment of up to \$45 million (inclusive of a limit of up to \$15 million of borrowings for the Canadian Borrowers and a swingline facility of up to \$2.0 million), subject to applicable borrowing base availability, which matures on the earlier of (i) July 11, 2022, or (ii) 90 days prior to the scheduled maturity date of the Term Loan Agreement (as defined below), and is secured by a first-priority lien on all cash, accounts receivable and inventory of the Subsidiary Obligors and a second-lien priority lien on all other personal property of the Subsidiary Obligors.
+- Loan and Security Agreement among Hydrofarm Holdings, LLC, Hydrofarm, LLC, EHH Holdings, LLC ("EHH"), SunBlaster LLC ("SunBlaster"), SunBlaster Holdings ULC ("SunBlaster ULC"), Eddi's Wholesale Garden Supplies, Ltd. ("EWGS" and, together with SunBlaster ULC, the "Canadian Borrowers") and Hydrofarm Canada, LLC ("Hydrofarm Canada") (collectively, the "Subsidiary Obligors"), and Encina Business Credit, LLC ("Encina"), as agent, and the other lenders party thereto, and (as amended and restated to date, the "Encina Credit Facility").
+The Encina Credit Facility provides for revolving borrowings under an asset-based loan commitment of up to \$45 million (inclusive of a limit of up to \$15 million of borrowings for the Canadian Borrowers and a swingline facility of up to \$2.0 million), subject to applicable borrowing base availability, which matures on the July 11, 2022, and is secured by a first-priority lien on all cash, accounts receivable and inventory of the Subsidiary Obligors and a second-lien priority lien on all other personal property of the Subsidiary Obligors.
 A portion of the proceeds borrowed under the Encina Credit Facility was used to pay in full the BofA Agreement (as defined below).
-As of September 30, 2020, we have borrowings outstanding under the Encina Credit Facility of approximately \$32.5 million, excluding unamortized deferred financing costs, with approximately \$3.6 million available for future borrowings. - Term Loan Credit Agreement among Subsidiary Obligors and Brightwood Loan Services, LLC ("Brightwood") and the other lenders party thereto (the "Term Loan Lenders") (as amended to date, the "Term Loan Agreement").
-The Term Loan Agreement provides for a term loan in an aggregate principal amount of \$75 million, which matures on May 12, 2022, and is secured by a second-priority lien on all cash, accounts receivable and inventory of the Subsidiary Obligors and a first-priority lien on all other assets and personal property of the Subsidiary Obligors, subject to certain exceptions.
-As of September 30, 2020, we have borrowings outstanding under the Term Loan Agreement of approximately \$76.3 million, excluding unamortized deferred financing costs. - As of September 30, 2020, we have a PPP Loan with a principal amount of \$3.3 million. - Other indebtedness of approximately \$1.4 million as of September 30, 2020, is related to financing leases and term debt.
+As of September 30, 2020, we had borrowings outstanding under the Encina Credit Facility of approximately \$32.5 million, excluding unamortized deferred financing costs, with approximately \$3.6 million available for future borrowings.
+As of the date of this prospectus, we have no borrowings outstanding under the Encina Credit Facility. - Other indebtedness of approximately \$1.4 million as of September 30, 2020, was related to financing leases and term debt.

-In addition, we and any current and future subsidiaries of ours may incur substantial additional debt in the future, subject to the specified limitations in the existing agreements governing our subsidiaries' indebtedness.
+In addition, we and any current and future subsidiaries of ours may incur substantial additional debt in the future, subject to the specified limitations in the existing agreements governing our subsidiaries'

+indebtedness.
 If new debt is added to our or any of our subsidiaries' debt levels, the risks described in "Risks Relating to Our Indebtedness" could intensify.
 See "Description of Our Indebtedness."